metacpan/metacpan-cpan-extracted/distros/K/Keyword-TailRecurse/README.md

 `tailRecurse` and rather adding a new entry on the call stack the function call will replace the current entry on the call stack.

+# ALIASES

+By default the keyword `tailRecurse` is added, but you can use the `tail_recurse` and/or `tailrecurse` keywords to add the tail recursion keyword in a form more suitable for different naming conventions.

 ## Sub::Call::Tail compatability

 If compatibility with `Sub::Call::Tail` is required then you can use the